tmdict/tmdict/data/content/fgo-material-vi/osakabehime/character.en.md

 Osakabehime “Ahhh but having seen Ushiwakamaru in Chaldea I can’t help but feel she did it while thinking something like…‘Well the Minamoto house didn’t need some rainmaking relic, so I gave it to this random fox’…”

-(from the joruri ’Yoshitsune Senbonzakura’)
+(from the joruri ‘Yoshitsune Senbonzakura’)

 #### Kiyohime